On this page

 Applicants and proposers who need to advise us of a change to their contact details can send an email to

-People who previously lodged an application for a Global Special Humanitarian visa under the Special Humanitarian Programme that was refused will need to apply again if they want to be considered.
+People who previously lodged an application for a Global Special Humanitarian visa under the SHP that was refused will need to apply again if they want to be considered.

 People who will not be considered